Exercising at home- keeping fit for free

 For those that like to be guided through exercise, try some online activity.
 My favourites include:

 - Yoga with Adriene has classes of many lengths, styles and abilities so there really is something to suit every yogi.
+Invest in a good quality yoga mat and try to practise little and often.
 I love the flow classes.

 - Joe Wicks provides workouts on his Youtube channel.
-Join his live PE lessons or choose from the library at a time to suit you.
-Joe has raised £80,000 for the NHS so far by donating proceeds during the lockdown.
+Join his PE lessons from the library at a time to suit you.
+Joe has raised a huge amount of money for the NHS by donating his proceeds during the lockdown.

 - bhliveactive have a wide range of workouts to choose from ranging from yoga, meditation, HIIT training, and more.